dev-akhilesh/CineVerse/README.md

 **Filter by Genre:** Click on a genre from the genre list to filter and display only the movies and TV shows that belong to that genre.

-## Deployed Link
-You can access the live application at: [CineVerse Deployed Link](https://your-deployed-link.com)